 In an exceptionally rare incident, Mahrah’s governor, Rajit Bakrit, was targeted by an assassination attempt on 16 April 2019 (Aden Al-Ghad, 17 April 2019).
 Out of fear that this would spark a cycle of violence in the governorate, locals soon after staged a protest demanding his resignation.
 In May 2019, ACLED recorded the first ever Houthi activity in the governorate, as Saudi air defence systems shot down a Houthi-operated reconnaissance drone over Al-Ghaydah (Aden Al-Ghad, 17 May 2019).
 Although the perspective of sustained Houthi activity in Mahrah is illusory, this incident attests that the Saudi-led coalition military build-up is seriously impacting the security situation.

-For data visualisation reasons, Figure 1 starts from October 2017.
-Between January 2016 and October 2017, ACLED only recorded one event in Socotra: a protest against the federal plan to unify Socotra, Mahrah, Hadramawt and Shabwah governorates into the “Greater Hadramawt” region.
+For data vizualization reasons, Figure 1 starts from October 2017.
+Between January 2016 and October 2017, ACLED only recorded one event in Socotra: a protest against the federal plan to unify Socotra, Mahrah, Hadramawt, and Shabwah governorates into the “Greater Hadramawt” region.